jlee23-hub/Thrive/custom_instruction/instructions.md

 - ✅ Icons are from approved list only
 - ✅ Icon import paths are correct
 - ✅ Icon labels are meaningful and accessible
+- ✅ Icon-only buttons use IconButton component
+- ✅ All buttons import from @atlaskit/button/new
+- ✅ All text content uses Text primitive
+- ✅ All headings use Heading component
+- ✅ No HTML p, span, h1, h2, etc. tags used

 The Atlassian Design System is designed to make building consistent, accessible, and performant applications easier.
 Focus on the principles and let the system guide your decisions.